cacophony-wj/servitium/README.md

 - [Nexus Account](https://nexusmods.com/)
 - [LoversLab Account](https://www.loverslab.com/)

-These accounts are mandatory, they must be created before continuing. _Nexus Premium_ is strongly recommended or the installation time will take many more hours (possibly days).
+These accounts are mandatory, they must be created before continuing. _Nexus Premium_ is strongly recommended or the installation will take many more hours (possibly days).

 ## Pre-Installation

+Before you do anything with _Wabbajack,_ ensure that _Skyrim_ is installed in a non-protected folder (such as the root of your drive, like `D:\`).
+It **cannot** be located in _Program Files_ or the list will not function.
+Relocate the game as necessary.

-The _Lover's Lab API_ (automatic download interface) is no longer available due to technical considerations, so it is recommended to download all mods from there in a normal web browser _before launching Wabbajack._ In addition, several files from other third-party hosts such as _MEGA_ and _Google Drive_ often have difficulty, so those must be downloaded as well.
+The _Lover's Lab API_ (automatic download interface) is no longer available due to technical considerations, so it is recommended that all mods from there be downloaded from a normal web browser _before launching Wabbajack._ In addition, several files from other third-party hosts such as _MEGA_ and _Google Drive_ often have difficulty, so those must be downloaded as well.
 To do so, take the following steps.

 Create a directory for your chosen modlist.
 Something in the root folder of a fast Solid State Drive, or -- ideally -- an M.2 NVME.
 (Something like `D:\Servitium`).
+You need at least **600GB** free for this modlist and a few GBs in the _Wabbajack_ and _OS_ drives for caches.
+About half of these GBs are mod downloads; the downloads folder can be deleted or relocated after installation.

-Within that directory, create another directory called `downloads` -- in all lower case. (`D:\Servitium\downloads`)
+Within that directory, create another directory called `downloads` -- in all lowercase. (`D:\Servitium\downloads`)

-Refer to [this document](DOWNLOADS.md) for links to all of the External Mods you need to download.
-Place all of the files in the `downloads` directory you created above. **DO NOT EXTRACT THEM,** they need to be _exactly_ as downloaded from the website.
+Refer to [this document](DOWNLOADS.md) for links to all the External Mods you need to download.
+Place all the files in the `downloads` directory you created above. **DO NOT EXTRACT THEM,** they need to be _exactly_ as downloaded from the website.

 ## Installation

-The _Skyrim Special Edition 1.6.1130 Update_ appears to have various technical problems with its release that make it difficult to acquire and verify the proper base game files.
-It is recommended to delete your copy of _Skyrim_ locally before continuing.
-While not ideal, the process will involve multiple manual file deletions, downloads and verifications if you don't.

-Reinstall _Skyrim_ via _Steam,_ then use the internal tool to "Verify Integrity of Game Files."

-This modlist requires the _Skyrim Anniversary Edition Upgrade_ or it cannot be installed.
-You must ensure that you have purchased this DLC and that it is enabled on your _Steam_ Account.
-You can verify this information from the game's Store Page.

-Next launch the Vanilla Game from Steam (it doesn't matter what options are chosen in the Launcher), and the game should prompt you to download the _Anniversary Edition Content._ If it does not, click the **Creations** menu option along the bottom right.
-Click the **[O] OPTIONS** button at the bottom of the screen.
-From the menu that appears, select **Download all owned Creation Club Creations.**

-The download process for the _Anniversary Edition Upgrade Content_ will begin after this and takes about five minutes. _Skyrim_ must remain in the foreground or it will be interrupted.

-###  Installing Microsoft Visual C++ Redistributable Package
+_Skyrim_ needs to be set to the English language for _Wabbajack_ to match its files.
+Other languages will not work.

+_Servitium_ requires the additional _Creation Club Content_ from the _Skyrim Anniversary Edition Upgrade_ or the modlist will not install.
+The price is about $20.

+Ensure you have set antivirus exceptions for this folder, the _Skyrim_ vanilla game folder, and the _Wabbajack_ folder, or the installation will fail.
+Certain antivirus packages do not properly respect exceptions and cannot be fully disabled (_Webroot_ and _Bitdefender_ are examples of these).
+These tools must be uninstalled from your system.

+Ensure that _OneDrive_ is **uninstalled** or **completely disabled.** This program locks some of _Skyrim_'s configuration files when in use and will cause the modlist to experience errors.

 The _Microsoft Visual C++_ redistributable package is required for _Mod Organizer 2_ and you can download it from _Microsoft._ Download the x64 version under "Visual Studio 2015, 2017 and 2019" [here](https://aka.ms/vs/16/release/vc_redist.x64.exe).

-###  Steam Config

-**Change Steam's Update Behavior**

-To ensure that _Steam_ does not automatically update, open the Properties window of _Skyrim Special Edition_ in _Steam_, navigate to the Updates tab and change Automatic updates to _Only update this game when I launch it_.
-You should also disable the _Steam Cloud_.
-It is incompatible with the profile-specific saves of a _Wabbajack_ modlist.

-**Set the Game language to English**

-The modlist will not install unless it can verify that _Skyrim_ is in English.
-If you change the language, you may need to Verify Local Files again.

-**Do Not Use Any Part of This List in a Protected Folder**

-This includes `Program Files,` `Program Files (x86)`, `Downloads`, `Documents`, the `Desktop` or any other folders that _Windows_ considers "Protected" (essential to the operating system).
-If the _Wabbajack_ folder, the _Skyrim Special Edition_ folder, the _Steam_ folder, the modlist folder or the downloads folder are in any of these directories, the modlist will not function properly.
-Relocate offending folders to a non-Protected location such as the root directory.
-(D:\ for example.)

-**Do Not Use Any Protected Folders inside of OneDrive**

-You will experience unusual behavior if the `My Games` folder (usually in the `Documents` folder) is part of a _OneDrive_ Cloud Folder.
-Relocate it or disable _OneDrive._

-**Make Exceptions for Anti-Malware Programs**

-Exclude antivirus and anti-malware programs from monitoring three directories: those containing the _Wabbajack_ app, the _Skyrim Special Edition_ game folder, and the directory in which you wish to install the modlist.
-The list will not install or run properly otherwise.
-Particularly intrusive malware solutions such as _Bitdefender_ and _Webroot_ must be fully uninstalled due to technical limitations.
-Unfortunately, _Windows Defender_ is the only recommended antimalware solution one should use with _Wabbajack._

-**Set Pagefile to 40GB Or Above**
+You must set your Advanced Memory Pagefile to at least 40GB or the modlist will constantly crash.
 On _Windows 11_ you can find this setting in the About page for your PC.
 [Here](https://www.windowscentral.com/software-apps/windows-11/how-to-manage-virtual-memory-on-windows-11) is a document to find the specific option; other versions of Windows are similar.
-It is recommended to set the minimum and maximum pagefile size to `40,960` all on one Solid State Drive as mentioned above.
+Setting the minimum and maximum pagefile size to `40,960` on one Solid State Drive is recommended.

-**Ensure Enough Free Storage Space**

-As of this writing approximately **20GB** is required for the `Steam` folder, **247 GB** for the downloads folder, and **385 GB** for the modlist folder.
-Approximately **30 GB** of free space is required on your `Windows` drive and **30 GB** additional free space on your `Wabbajack` drive to leave room for temporary files, patches, and caches.
-Thus the total required space is approximately **712 GB.** These do not all need to be on the same drive.

 ##  Using Wabbajack

 Login to _Nexus_ with the _Wabbajack_ app.
 This login can be found by clicking the **GEAR** icon in the top right.
 It will toggle over to "logged in" when successful.

-The download and installation process can take a very long time depending on your system specs.
+Depending on your system specs, the download and installation process can take a long time.

-It is advised to have ALL relevant folders (for `Wabbajack.exe`, `Steam`, the modlist folder, and the downloads folder) on a solid state drive.
-Do not place any of these folders on a hard disk drive, flash drive, or external drive of any kind.
-After the list is installed, you can relocate **only** the downloads folder to such a drive (or delete it, but that may make updating difficult).

 ##  Problems with Wabbajack

 There are a lot of different scenarios where _Wabbajack_ will produce an error.
-Re-run _Wabbajack_ before seeking assistance. _Wabbajack_ will only download and reinstall the bare minimum necessary to get the modlist working.
+Re-run _Wabbajack_ before seeking assistance. _Wabbajack_ will only download and reinstall the minimum necessary to get the modlist working.

 **Various files beginning with "cc" and ending with "esl" or "esm" failed to download.**